feroult/yawp/README.md

 ## Getting Started

-1. At the command prompt, create a new __YAWP!
-API__ Kotlin application:
+1. At the command prompt, create a new __YAWP!__ Kotlin application:

         $ mvn archetype:generate \
             -DarchetypeGroupId=io.yawp \